-Assets, Liabilities, and Net Position
+Assets, Liabilities, and Classification of Net Position and Fund Balance

 Assets

 Cash and cash equivalents balances are invested, to the extent available, in authorized investments.
 In accordance with the provision of GASB Statement No. 31, ACD reports investments at fair value in the financial statements.
 In accordance with the provisions of GASB Statement No. 31, ACD has reported all investment as income, including changes in fair value of the investments, as revenue in the operating statements.